developer-zebra/developer-zebra-site/src/devicetrackerbasic/2-3/guide/about/index.md

 ---
-title: About Device Tracker Basic
+title: About Device Tracker On-Prem
 layout: guide.html
-product: Device Tracker Basic
+product: Device Tracker On-Prem
-productversion: '2.3.1'
+productversion: "2.3.1"
 ---

 <div class="alert alert-danger alert-dismissible fade in" role="alert"><b>Important information about Device Tracker:</b><br>
-<b>Device Tracker 2.3.1</b> or lower, the <i>on-premise</i> version, is now renamed to <b>Device Tracker Basic.</b> Android 10 device support, soon-to-be added, is the last Android platform supported.
-Device Tracker Basic is <i>not</i> compatible with the upcoming Device Tracker release - <i><b>Device Tracker Basic</b> cannot be upgraded to <b>Device Tracker.</b></i> <br><br>
+<b>Device Tracker 2.3.1</b> or lower, the <i>on-premise</i> version released in 2019, is now renamed to <b>Device Tracker On-Prem.</b> Android 10 device support, soon-to-be added, is the last Android platform supported.
+Device Tracker On-Prem is <i>not</i> compatible with the upcoming Device Tracker release. <i><b>Device Tracker On-Prem</b> cannot be upgraded to <b>Device Tracker.</b></i> <br><br>
 <p style="color:black;"><b>Coming soon:</b></p>
 <a href="/devicetrackerbasic/transition"><b>Device Tracker</b></a> <i>next generation</i>, the <i>cloud-based</i> version, is being released towards the end of 2020.
-It is the replacement for <b>Device Tracker Basic.</b> For access, contact your local Zebra account manager.<br>
+It is the replacement for <b>Device Tracker On-Prem.</b> For access, contact your local Zebra account manager.<br>

 <a href="/devicetrackerbasic/transition" class="btn btn-danger">Learn About Device Tracker</a> <p></p>

 </div>

 ## Overview

-Device Tracker Basic is a centralized software solution that tracks and finds misplaced devices within a facility to help prevent inventory shrinkage.
+Device Tracker On-Prem is a centralized software solution that tracks and finds misplaced devices within a facility to help prevent inventory shrinkage.
 It leverages existing WiFi network infrastructure, Bluetooth Low Energy (BLE) and audio chirping to locate devices.
-Device Tracker Basic Basic continuously monitors device presence, tracking status, connection state, and battery charge to ensure visibility of devices prior to reaching a disconnected or loss of battery state.
+Device Tracker On-Prem continuously monitors device presence, tracking status, connection state, and battery charge to ensure visibility of devices prior to reaching a disconnected or loss of battery state.

-When locating a device, Device Tracker Basic identifies the general area where the misplaced device is located based on the Access Point (AP) it is connected to within the facility.
+When locating a device, Device Tracker On-Prem identifies the general area where the misplaced device is located based on the Access Point (AP) it is connected to within the facility.
 The BLE proximity indicator uses Bluetooth beacon transmissions to determine the approximate location of the misplaced device in comparison to the finding device.
 Chirping audio can be played on the misplaced device to further determine its specific location.

-## New in Device Tracker Basic 2.3.1
+## New in Device Tracker On-Prem 2.3.1

-* New feature on the server to toggle BLE for device proximity tracking.
+- New feature on the server to toggle BLE for device proximity tracking.
-* New BLE proximity indicator to determine proximity of device based on BLE beacon transmissions.
+- New BLE proximity indicator to determine proximity of device based on BLE beacon transmissions.
-* Ability to delete "Never connected" devices in the web portal that have been uploaded but never connected to the server.
+- Ability to delete "Never connected" devices in the web portal that have been uploaded but never connected to the server.
 This option helps to remove devices uploaded to the console via .CSV file in error.
-* Self-signed certificates are now supported to help simplify deployment of product demos and trials.
+- Self-signed certificates are now supported to help simplify deployment of product demos and trials.
-* Enhanced Device Tracker Basic mobile client with support for Google API 28, providing greater consistency of application user interfaces and icons.
+- Enhanced Device Tracker On-Prem mobile client with support for Google API 28, providing greater consistency of application user interfaces and icons.

 ## Version History